 Creepy Cute: Whilst Venom himself is rather awesome and scary looking... he's also weirdly adorable.
 See Evil Is Sexy for more.

 Critical Backlash: The movie receiving mostly negative critical reception, with many comparing it to superhero stinkers from the early 2000's like Daredevil or Catwoman, arguably did it favours as it caused a large chunk of the audience to go in with very low expectations.
 However, many moviegoers saw the movie as So Okay, It's Average, with a lot of genuinely entertaining scenes, and they jumped to the movie's defense instead.

 Critic-Proof: Despite the overwhelmingly negative reviews, Venom blew away already-optimistic box office projections of a $60-70 million domestic opening weekend by doing $81 million ($205 million internationally) instead.
-When considering its budget of only $100 million, its pretty much a certainty at this point that Venom will turn a nice profit, unlike some ofSony's previousefforts.
+When considering its budget of only $100 million, it turned quite a nice profit, unlike some ofSony's previousefforts.

 Judging from how often she pops up in fanfic, a lot of the fandom really likes Mrs. Chen.
 Even though she's a minor character in the opening and epilogue of the film, she's often given a more prominent role as an ally to Venom and Eddie.

 Dr. Dan Lewis, Anne's new boyfriend, is very well-liked for being nice to Eddie and never once getting jealous over Anne's past relationship.
 A lot of movies see the ex's new paramour put into an antagonistic role, so the fact that Dan actually likes Eddie and tries to help him out is a welcome change.